 A few unique facts:

-- Only five men have achieved a modern Career Grand Slam.
+- Only six men have completed the modern Career Grand Slam in golf.

 - The order of winning doesn’t matter.